torsday/notebook/internet/http.md

 <!--lint enable table-cell-padding-->

-## Request methods *(verbs)*
+##  Verbs

-Indicates the desired action to be performed on the identified resource.
+*a.k.a Request methods", these indicate the desired action to be performed on the identified resource.

 <!--lint disable table-cell-padding-->